goldsborough/progress/README.md

 ##### `PROGRESS_FILL_SYMBOL`

 The character to use for progress not yet made.
-It defaults to the vale of `PROGRESS_SYMBOL` (but with different default color).
+It defaults to the value of `PROGRESS_SYMBOL` (but with different default color).

 ##### `PROGRESS_FORMAT`

-A semi-colon-delimited list of UNIX terminal format codes to style the PROGRESS_SYMBOL.
+A semi-colon-delimited list of UNIX terminal format codes to style the `PROGRESS_SYMBOL`, e.g. `1;31` for red and bold.

 ##### `PROGRESS_FILL_FORMAT`

-A semi-colon-delimited list of UNIX terminal format codes to style the PROGRESS_FILL_SYMBOL.
+A semi-colon-delimited list of UNIX terminal format codes to style the `PROGRESS_FILL_SYMBOL`.

 ##### `PROGRESS_DEFER`